jianongHe/Term-Rex/dev.to.post.md

 ## How I Used Amazon Q Developer

-Did you notice the dino’s eye is a ‘Q’?
+Did you notice the dino's eye is a 'Q'?
 Guess what?
-That’s Amazon Q’s, haha.
+That's Amazon Q's, haha.
-To be honest, 90% of this game’s code was done by Amazon Q. I just described everything I wanted in the terminal, and it basically did the rest.
+To be honest, 90% of this game's code was done by Amazon Q. I just described everything I wanted in the terminal, and it basically did the rest.

 What impressed me most about working with Amazon Q Developer was: